dezeraecox-utilities/dl-4-tsc/README.md

 ```
 ### Predict labels for a new dataset

 Once you have a complete model trained (and are satisfied with the training metrics), then this model can be reloaded at any time for prediction of new datasets.
-Functions for this are provided in the [predict.py](predict.py) script, and can be used on data as shown above (missing the label column).
+Functions for this are provided in the [predict.py](predict.py) script, and can be used on data as shown above (obviously in the absence of the label column).
 ```
 from dl4tsc.utils.predict import predict_labels